trang1981/ELAPS/README.md

 6. `06_VIB_FLDC_90D.ipynb`
 7. `07_VIB_FLDC_180D.ipynb`
 8. `08_VIB_LightGBM_ROS.ipynb`
+9. `14_VIB_FLDC_60D_B.ipynb`
+10. `15_VIB_FLDC_60D_C.ipynb`
-9. `13_VIB60ABC.ipynb`
+11. `13_VIB60ABC.ipynb`

 Notebook 05 provides the primary FLDC result.
 Notebooks 04, 06, and 07 are observation-window sensitivity analyses and may be run in any order after preprocessing.
+For the A-B-C analysis, run notebooks 14 and 15 after the core ELAPS and 60-day FLDC datasets have been prepared, and then run notebook 13 last.

 ### External Santander workflow